 Structurally, Island Genres, Genre Islands considers four key popular genres—crime fiction, thrillers, popular romance fiction, and fantasy fiction—from the perspective of island (literary) studies.
 Organised in these four parts, the highly readable text, made up of 12 short chapters of around 10 pages each, plus an epilogue, will be a seminal contribution to the field of island studies

-Ralph Crane is Professor and Head of English at the University of Tasmania.
+Ralph Crane is Professor of English at the University of Tasmania.
 He has written or edited over twenty books, and published numerous journal articles and book chapters, mainly in the area of colonial and postcolonial fictions.
 His recent work includes several publications in the area of island studies.